-4. If Oracle Universal Installer is displaying the Disk Location dialog box, enter the disc mount point directory path, for example:
+If Oracle Universal Installer displays the Disk Location dialog box, enter the disk mount point directory path, for example:

 '''

-/SD_DVD
+/mnt./dvd

 '''

 To continue, go to one of the following sections:

 - To copy software to a hard disk, see "Copying the Oracle Database Software to a Hard Disk" on page 4-8. - To install the software from the installation media, see "Installing the Oracle Database Software" on page 4-9.